ituglib/gmake/MANUAL.md

 ### Shell Control

-GMake does not use the OSS shell to execute commands.
+GMake does not, by default, use the OSS shell to execute commands.
 Instead, commands are executed directly using the `PROCESS_LAUNCH_` method.
 Commands should be specified as they are in TACL, using the fully qualified object file names, for example:

     $SYSTEM.SYSTEM.TAL/IN source,OUT $s.#hold/